 Wildlife Awareness in Yoho National Park

-You should practice proper wildlife awareness if you’re on any hikes in the Canadian Rockies.
-The region has frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
+You should practice proper wildlife awareness on any hikes in the Canadian Rockies.
+The region frequently sees black bears, grizzly, moose, coyotes, and cougars.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Before hiking or walking in the Canadian Rockies, you must have bear spray.
-Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
+You must have bear spray before hiking or walking in the Canadian Rockies.
+Remember that the bear spray is worthless if it’s in your pack.
+You’ll need to be able to grab this in two seconds or less in an emergency.
 We wear our bear sprays on our hips.
 Always check the park websites for wildlife information (Parks Canada) and check again for notices at the trailhead.

 When on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.

-Once you’re at any summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.
-If you’d like to learn more we have a post on bear safety.
+Once you’re at any summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down, and keep the bear spray on you just in case.
+If you’d like to learn more, see below.

 Advice on Hiking in the Canadian Rockies